JaviGF8/map-challenge/README.md

 - [Webpack](https://webpack.js.org)
 - [Babel](https://babeljs.io)

+## Use

+There's only one correct address for the pick up address, and one correct for the drop off address:

+- Pick up address: "29 Rue du 4 Septembre"
+- Drop off address: "15 Rue de Bourgogne"

 ## Improvements

 In my opinion, the most important thing is to change the way I'm calling the API.
 I would wait until the user stops writing, because now is calling everytime the user types a letter.
 I didn't have time to improve this.